lwaekfjlk/lwaekfjlk.github.io/_pages/about.md

         <!-- Use <p> tag for paragraphs instead of <br> for better semantics and readability -->
         <p>
-            I am currently a 1-year Computer Science PhD student at University of Illinois Urbana-Champaign advised by <a href="https://cs.stanford.edu/people/jiaxuan/" target="_blank" rel="noopener">Jiaxuan You</a>.
+            I am currently a first-year Computer Science PhD student at University of Illinois Urbana-Champaign advised by <a href="https://cs.stanford.edu/people/jiaxuan/" target="_blank" rel="noopener">Jiaxuan You</a>.
 I also work closely with <a href="https://pliang279.github.io/" target="_blank" rel="noopener">Paul Pu Liang</a>.
 My main research interests lie in language agents and automatic research.
         </p>

         <p>